 Taghazout/Tamraght:

-- Cafes & Coworking Sapces: Enjoy working with a view at beachside cafes like Hash Point Café, L'Auberge, Adventure Keys coworking space, Windy Bay, Manzili, Kasbari Colivin, Atlas wonders, Let’s Be, Adam’s Cafe & Hey Yallah.
+- Cafes & Coworking Spaces: Enjoy working with a view at beachside cafes like Hash Point Café, L'Auberge, Adventure Keys coworking space, Windy Bay, Manzili, Kasbari Colivin, Atlas Wonders, Let’s Be, Adam’s Cafe & Hey Yallah.

 - Outdoor Activities: Take breaks to surf, swim, or explore nearby attractions like Paradise Valley and Agadir.